Difference Between Cranes and Herons

 Their size ranges from 2 cm hummingbirds to 2750 cm ostriches.

-We often come across very closely related bird species that are quite similar in appearance and can fail to identify the minute differences that exist between them at the very first glance.
+We come across very closely related bird species that are quite similar in appearance and can fail to identify the minute differences between them at first glance.
 One such example is that of a crane and a heron.

-These two birds look astonishingly similar on the outside but have a highly disparate flying style, breeding pattern, nesting, and habitat.
+These two birds look astonishingly similar on the outside but have highly disparate flying styles, breeding patterns, nesting, and habitat.

 Key Takeaways

-1. Cranes are large, long-legged birds with long necks and straight bills, usually found in wetlands and grasslands; herons are medium-to-large wading birds with long necks and dagger-like bills, typically found near water bodies.
+1. Cranes are large, long-legged birds with long necks and straight bills, found in wetlands and grasslands; herons are medium-to-large wading birds with long necks and dagger-like bills, found near water bodies.

 2. Cranes have a distinctive trumpeting call and are known for their elaborate courtship dances; herons have a more subdued call and are known for their stealthy hunting behaviour.